vanheeringen-lab/genomepy_manuscript/manuscript.md

 An assembly name can be passed to the `install` function (fig. 1c).
 The genome FASTA file is downloaded with the desired sequence masking level [@http://repeatmasker.org; @doi:10.1089/cmb.2006.13.1028] and alternate sequences (softmasked and none by default, respectively).
-Alternate sequences to reflect biological diversity and are often contained in reference assemblies.
+Alternate sequences reflect biological diversity and are often contained in reference assemblies.
 During sequence alignment however, similar reference sequences result in multiple alignment, leading to loss of data (as discussed in @doi:10.1186/s13059-015-0587-3).
 Additional filters may be passed to either include or exclude contigs (chromosomes, scaffolds, etc.) by name or regex pattern.
 Once processed, a genome index is generated using pyfaidx @doi:10.7287/peerj.preprints.970v1, as well as contig sizes and contig gap sizes.